bettercodepaul/swt2-bsa-frontend/bogenliga/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Known problems

+### @ngrx/store is missing after npm install

+This is a known bug of the npm dependency: [Bug](https://github.com/ngrx/platform/issues/55)

+Run `npm install` a second time to fix the problem.